oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-36-usage-of-ssvc-decision-point-namespa.md

   }
 ```

-> The namespace contains the extension `additional-technical-impacts`.
+> The namespace contains the extension `.example.test#refined-technical-impacts`.
 > Its decision point definitions might therefore not be known to the reader of the document.
+> However, as per SSVC specification, extensions cannot extend an existing decision point with new values.
+> Thus, they can be treated as decision points from the base namespace, if the extension is unknown.